asadsalman/docker-tutorial/README.md

 Next, using the `WORKDIR` directive, we move to the `/app/` directory in the image and compile `hello.c` using gcc.

 Finally, I set the entrypoint of our container to be the newly built `hello` binary.
-What this means is, as soon as the container runs, `/app/hello` will be excuted.
+What this means is, as soon as the container runs, `/app/hello` will be executed.

 Let's now build the image and run the container.
 While in the `docker-hello` directory, run the following command in the shell:
 ```
 docker build . -t "dockerhello"
 ```

 This builds the container using the Dockerfile in the current directory, and gives it the tag "dockerhello".
-At this point, `hello.c` has been copied over and built using gcc inside our Docker image, and will execuse as soon as the container starts.
+At this point, `hello.c` has been copied over and built using gcc inside our Docker image, and will execute as soon as the container starts.

 Now we run it:
 ```